 Headgear keeps ash from the coal fire out of your hair.
 A hat, bandana or no head gear is your choice.

 Blacksmith hammers have no sharp edges or completely flat faces.
 All surfaces are radiused.

 Your instructor will supply a wide variety (shape and weight) of hammers for you to experiment with.
 You are encouraged to change hammers often to discover their various forms and applications and to find your favourite style.

 Small superficial burns are almost inevitable when staring out.
 Be assured that if you accidentally touch hot steel you will quickly let go and harm will be minimal if any.
 A bit of burn ointment and a coffee break take care of most mishaps.

 This course is unique in that it teaches you much of the basics of Blacksmithing AND gives you enough time and practice to walk away with some pretty cool projects.
 You can apply the new skills you’re learning to practical application by making a fire poker, wall hook, or bottle opener.
 If you have a simple project in mind, there may be some latitude to create it during the week.

 It’s choose your own adventure, with options to suit every budget!
 You can cook all your own meals, pay for lunches only, or get the full meal deal.
 All meals are served individually, take out style.
-You can camp with or without power, bunk in with some fellow artists in shared accommodation, or rent a private cabin.
+You can camp with or without power or rent a private cabin.
 Private cabins contain basic cooking amenities such as a hotplate, fridge, cutting board and cutlery.
 Please bring your own specialized cookware if you desire.

 Full Details on our Food & Accommodation Options can be found on the main forestART page or when you go to register!